siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/150-2025-02-27-using-lazycolumn-and-lazyrow-for-lists-in-jetpack-compose.md

 ---
 Jetpack Compose, Google's modern toolkit for building native Android UIs, introduces powerful tools for handling lists efficiently.
 One of the key components for displaying lists is `LazyColumn` and `LazyRow`, which enable efficient rendering of large datasets without sacrificing performance.

-In this blog post, we will explore what `LazyColumn` and `LazyRow` are, how they work, and how you can use them to create smooth and efficient lists in your Jetpack Compose applications.
+In this article, we will explore what `LazyColumn` and `LazyRow` are, how they work, and how you can use them to create smooth and efficient lists in your Jetpack Compose applications.

 ---